 - Breakbulk, flatrack and open top containers will still need to be treated offshore;

-- Six-sided sealed containers can be treated onshore or offshore – the recommendation, however, is to treat these containers offshore to remove the risk of overpacked and tightly packaged items needing to be unpacked for treatment on arrival (which ultimately creates more delays and added costs for you);
+- Six-sided sealed containers can be treated onshore or offshore at the container level – the recommendation, however, is to treat these containers offshore to remove the risk of overpacked and tightly packaged items needing to be unpacked for treatment on arrival (which ultimately creates more delays and added costs for you);

 - Goods requiring offshore treatment and arriving untreated will be prevented from discharge and/or directed for re-export on arrival;

-- All target high-risk and target risk goods will be subject to increased onshore intervention through random inspection; and
+- All target risk goods will be subject to increased onshore intervention through random inspection; and

-- Non-target high-risk and target-risk goods are not subject to BMSB measures unless they are part of a consignment/container that contains target high-risk and target-risk goods.
+- Non-target high-risk and non-target-risk goods are not subject to BMSB measures unless they are part of a consignment/container that contains target high-risk and target-risk goods.

 - Sulfuryl Fluoride Fumigation;